 AIRBUS BILLIONAIRE STUDY

-Airbus recently invested in a ‘billionaires study’ where it concluded that in some cultures in particular, the UHNW generally likes to travel with a larger entourage than most private jets allow.
+Airbus invested in a ‘billionaires study’ where it concluded that in some cultures in particular, the UHNW generally likes to travel with a larger entourage than most private jets allow.
 This found that Middle East, Chinese and Russian clients are those that travel in groups of a dozen or more and have a particular interest in buying a luxury converted private airliner.

 These larger group requirements are also aligned with global billionaire growth trends.
 Demand from China, Middle East and Russia has created a new and much needed revenue stream for Boeing and Airbus.